aridjayarecipes/cutesrecipes.web.app/content/post/2614-recipe-of-award-winning-gluten-free-raspberry-chicken.md

 1. Make ready 4 Chicken Breasts

 Fresh raspberries add a zing to this chicken salad, when served over a bed of greens is the perfect dinner on a warm summer evening.
 This recipe is: Corn-Free, Dairy Free, Egg-Free, Gluten-Free, Rice-Free.
 The perfect marriage of savory and sweet, our balsamic-raspberry chicken combines raspberry preserves with boneless chicken breasts and tangy balsamic vinegar.
-Gluten Free Chicken &amp; Raspberry Salad with Black Pepper Dressing.
+Gluten Free Chicken & Raspberry Salad with Black Pepper Dressing.

 <!--inarticleads2-->